Help look after our mob

 About our research

-South East Queensland has undergone major population growth in previous decades and during this time wildlife populations have been placed under increased pressure due to urban encroachment / development.
+South East Queensland has undergone major population growth in previous decades and during this time wildlife populations have been placed under increased pressure due to urban encroachment and development.

-The study is being conducted with a view to establishing recommendations for sustainable management of threatened populations of Eastern grey kangaroos in urban areas.
+The ongoing study is being conducted with a view to inform sustainable management of threatened populations of Eastern grey kangaroos in urban areas and works in collaboration with community and government.